jcbritobr/c8vm/README.md

 ![Memory Map](images/chip8memorymap.png)

+### **Registers**
+Chip-8 has 16 general purpose 8-bit registers, usually referred to as Vx, where x is a hexadecimal digit (0 through F).
+There is also a 16-bit register called I. This register is generally used to store memory addresses, so only the lowest (rightmost) 12 bits are usually used.
+The VF register should not be used by any program, as it is used as a flag by some instructions.
+Chip-8 also has two special purpose 8-bit registers, for the delay and sound timers.
+When these registers are non-zero, they are automatically decremented at a rate of 60Hz.
+There are also some "pseudo-registers" which are not accessable from Chip-8 programs.
+The program counter (PC) should be 16-bit, and is used to store the currently executing address.
+The stack pointer (SP) can be 8-bit, it is used to point to the topmost level of the stack.

+The stack is an array of 16 16-bit values, used to store the address that the interpreter shoud return to when finished with a subroutine.
+Chip-8 allows for up to 16 levels of nested subroutines.

 ### **Instruction Set**
 The following table contains all thirty-five instructions in the CHIP-8 instruction set. **NNN** refers to a hexadecimal memory address. **NN** refers to a hexadecimal byte. **N** refers to a hexadecimal nibble. **X** and **Y** refer to registers.